-Though trends show that enrollment is beginning to stabilize, the school has struggled with enrollment in the past.
-Due to low ADM, the budget for the 2020-2021 school year had to be adjusted to 92 from 96.
-The school year ended with an ADM of 92, meeting ADM targets of the adjusted budget.
+The school has struggled with enrollment in the past.
+However, FY22 saw a large increase in ADM.
+For the first time, due to high ADM, the budget for the 2021-2022 school year had to be adjusted up from 99 to 112.
+The school year ended with an ADM of 112, meeting ADM targets of the adjusted budget.